bgachara/bgachara.github.io/posts/databases.md

 - Maintainability
   - Operability, simplicity and evolvability
 - Fault vs Failure
-  - fault is when a particular system component deviates from its spec, whereas a failure is when the system as a whole stops providing required service to user.
+  - Fault is when a particular system component deviates from its spec, whereas a failure is when the system as a whole stops providing required service to user.

-## Data Models

-- Object-relational Mismatch
-- Declarative vs Imperative

 ## Anatomy of a DB.

 - Good to understand how best to optimize a server and even how to utilize its features.
 - Essential when modifying or extending its features

-### Types of DBs

-- Object Oriented Database systems.
-  - access via a programmatic interface.
-- Object Relational
-- Relational

 ## Structure